 - In case of stress, giraffes chew the bark off tree branches.

-- Giraffes are also observed of visiting the dead bodies of other animals and licking the dried meat.
+- Giraffes are also observed visiting the dead bodies of other animals and licking the dried meat.

 24. How Fast Can A Giraffe Run – Giraffe Speed